 Professor Rick Poynor

-This background (see further details below) informs my current concerns as a researcher and writer.
+This background (additional details below) informs my concerns as a researcher and writer.
 I have broad cultural interests and I am particularly engaged by forms of graphic communication in which the designer achieves an unusual degree of agency and autonomy through self-initiated and self-authored projects.
-My monographs on the music graphics designer Vaughan Oliver (2000), Herbert Spencer’s Typographica magazine (2001) and the Dutch radical designer Jan van Toorn (2008) all deal with figures who were able to bring graphic techniques and a graphic sensibility to bear on concerns and content of their own.
+My monographs on the music graphics designer Vaughan Oliver (2000), Herbert Spencer’s Typographica magazine (2001), the radical Dutch designer Jan van Toorn (2008) and the designer, activist and author David King (2020) all deal with figures who were able to bring graphic techniques and a graphic sensibility to bear on concerns and content of their own.

-Archival research into British graphic design history has been the focus of my most recent completed projects while at the University of Reading.
+Archival research into British graphic design history was the focus of the projects I completed during my time at the University of Reading.

 National Theatre Posters.
 From 2016 to 2017, I conducted research in the archive of the National Theatre (NT), London into the history of posters used for public communication by the theatre.
 These have been the responsibility of just five designers since the theatre’s founding in 1963; I interviewed the three surviving designers and former NT personnel involved in poster production.
 The project’s outcomes were a survey exhibition in the Wolfson Gallery at the NT and a monograph, National Theatre posters: a design history (Unit Editions, 2017).